ged/pluggability/README.md

     'logreader/apache'
     'logreader/Apache'

 If the plugin is not found, a Pluggability::PluginError is raised, and the message will list all the permutations that were tried.

-=== Preloaded Plugins
+### Preloaded Plugins

 Sometimes you don't want to wait for plugins to be loaded on demand.
-For that case, Pluggability provides the load_all[rdoc-ref:Pluggability#load_all] method.
+For that case, Pluggability provides the Pluggability#load_all method.
 This will find all possible matches for plugin files and load them, returning an Array of all the loaded classes:

     class Template::Tag
         extend Pluggability